-Within the designated PMA, be it 1/4 mile or 1/8 mile, it will be necessary to delineate a stream buffer on the land area directly adjacent to the watercourse.
+Within the designated PMA, be it 1/4-mile or 1/8-miles of a tributary of the Patuxent and/or Hawlings River, it will be necessary to delineate a stream buffer on the land area directly adjacent to the watercourse.
 The State's Policy Plan recommends a 100-foot buffer of forest or natural vegetation on each side of the river and its tributaries.
-Montgomery County is recommending a stream buffer width consistent with its stream buffer guidelines, as identified in Table 1 (page 8).
+Montgomery County is recommending a stream buffer width consistent with its stream buffer guidelines, as identified in Table 1.
 The stream buffer may be expanded to include any environmentally sensitive land features as described in Table 5.
 It is further recommended that a minimum of 50 feet of this buffer be forested.
 Afforestation will be necessary in stream buffer areas that do not meet this 50-foot forested minimum.
 The stream buffer area, based on the recommended widths in Table 1, will consist of approximately 1,257 to 2,515 acres, constituting approximately 7 to 14 percent of the PMA, or approximately 3 to 6 percent of the watershed.

 The stream buffer area must be left undisturbed and in its natural state.
-Land disturbing activities such as clearing and grading will not be permitted in the stream buffer area.
+Land-disturbing activities such as clearing and grading, will not be permitted in the stream buffer area.
 Activities that would be encouraged in the stream buffer area include afforestation and, possibly, the implementation of Best Management Practices (BMPs).
-The control of noxious weed species in the stream buffer area, such as thistles (Asteraceae or compositae), johnsongrass, shattercane and wildcane, and multiflora rose, will be permitted when deemed necessary and when done in a manner that minimizes disturbance to other vegetation.
+In the stream buffer area, the control of noxious weed species, such as thistles (Asteraceae or Compositae), johnsongrass, shattercane and wildcane, and multiflora rose, will be permitted when deemed necessary and when done in a manner that minimizes disturbance to other vegetation.
 Any disturbance of the stream buffer will require M-NCPPC staff review.